 I have heard it suggested to me on numerous occasions what the church needs is married priests or women priests.
 I know a married Orthodox priest who once told me, “Don’t let them tell you that married priests is the solution to the vocation crisis.
-Our priests can marry and we still have a shortage.”
+Our priests can marry, and we still have a shortage.”
 Protestant ministers, who are usually married, tell me much of the same.
 They still see a decline in clergy (as well as church attendance).
 By the way, the option of women priests in the Roman Catholic Church was officially closed by St. John Paul II when he wrote the Apostolic Letter Ordinatio Sacerdotalis and stated:

 Wherefore, in order that all doubt may be removed regarding a matter of great importance, a matter which pertains to the Church's divine constitution itself, in virtue of my ministry of confirming the brethren (cf. Lk 22:32) I declare that the Church has no authority whatsoever to confer priestly ordination on women and that this judgment is to be definitively held by all the Church's faithful.

 For me, the crux of the problem is multi-faceted.
 Our society does not revolve around God or the importance of faith in Jesus Christ.
 Faith is minimized or seen as irrelevant.
 Many, if not most, Catholic families do not go to Mass each week, if they indeed go at all.
 Our cultural values teach the young to be successful and wealthy, but not necessary to do what God wants you to do.
-Priests, in general, have been ostracized (dare I say demonized?) and are seen as “suspect” by the media and others for the horrible and most-regrettable sins of a few.
+Priests, at times, have been ostracized (dare I say demonized?) and are seen as “suspect” by the media and others for the horrible and most-regrettable sins of a few.
 The moral authority of the Church is undermined, mocked and seen as extraneous to daily life.
 People are no longer taught or are willing to make sacrifices in life, as evidenced by a lack of those responding to a priestly or religious vocation (and even to the many demands required by married life).

 I give tremendous credit to those men and women who answer the “call” today and attempt to follow the Lord’s invitation to be a priest, sister, deacon or religious.
 The world needs them now more than ever to be bold, counter-cultural disciples in a world of confusion, doubt and even hatred towards all things Christian.